valentin2105/Simplekube/README.md

 > Simple as a shell script.
 It allow you to deploy easily k8s for tests or learn purposes.

-With Simplekube, you can install Kubernetes on Linux servers without have to plug with any cloud provider or VM Hypervisor.
+With Simplekube, you can install Kubernetes on Linux servers without have to plug with any cloud provider.

 Just take a Linux empty box, clone the git repo, launch the script and have fun with k8s !
-It come with few things like Kube-DNS, Calico, Helm and IPv6 !
+It come with few things like Kube-DNS, Calico, Helm, Firewall and IPv6 !

-If you need, you can easily add new workers !
+If you need, you can easily add new workers (from multi-clouds) !

 ## How-to use it ?